FAQs

 Absolutely.
 No problem!
 We are very happy to send a sample contract to them and answer any questions that they may have.

 All our houses are offered on a strictly ‘first come first served’ basis.
 Once you’ve viewed a house and decided to take it, you will be given a copy of the tenancy agreement to read (normally electronically).
-Once you are happy to commit, you will need to pay a deposit, sign the tenancy agreement (a binding contract) and the house is then reserved for your group.
+Once you are happy to commit, you will need to pay a deposit, sign the tenancy agreement (a binding contract) and the house is then reserved for your group - the process must be completed within 7 days

 Get tips and tricks